Jedsadha1777/Googlemap-twitterpost/README.md

 # Googlemap-twitterpost

 Hi!
-Here is twitter post by country location in Google map.
+Here is twitter post by location in Google map.
 Please enjoy it.